-The England men's national football team, also known as the Three Lions, is one of the most successful teams in international football history.
-Their golden moment came in 1966, when they won the FIFA World Cup for the first and only time to date.
+The England men's national football team, also known as the Three Lions, is one of the biggest teams in international football history.

 England's early history